-Merely discontinuing class attendance is not considered to be a formal resignation from the University.
-Students who discontinue class attendance and who fail to follow the e s t a b l i s h e d resignation procedure will be held responsible for all tuition and fees.
+Merely discontinuing class attendance does not constitute a formal resignation from the University.
+Students who discontinue class attendance and who fail to follow the established resignation procedure will be held responsible for all tuition and fees and will be assigned grades for their courses.